usharma16/ClintonCAT/README.md

 As this is not yet on the Chrome Web Store it's necessary to download and manually install it:

-1. Clone or download a [zip](https://github.com/WayneKeenan/ClintonCAT/archive/refs/heads/main.zip) of this repo.
+1. Clone this repo or download a [release](https://github.com/WayneKeenan/ClintonCAT/releases) (recommended).
-2. Open Extension settings: e.g. `chrome://extensions/`  or `brave://extensions/` etc.  (see below for firefox)
+2. Open Extension settings: e.g. `chrome://extensions/`  or `brave://extensions/` etc.  (see below for Firefox)
 3. Enable Developer Mode
 4. Click `Load Unpacked`
 5. Navigate to the cloned/unzipped folder.

 ### Firefox